fabriciobarbosaviegas/fabriciobarbosaviegas/README.md

 <!--
 **fabriciobarbosaviegas/fabriciobarbosaviegas** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.-->

-Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on personal projects
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning: machine learning
-- 👯 I’m looking to collaborate on ...
-- 🤔 I’m looking for help with ...
-- 💬 Ask me about ...
-- 📫 How to reach me: ...
+- 📫 How to reach me for a interview: propostasfabriciobarbosa@gmail.com
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...
+- ✉️ How to reach me of discussion: incy8498@gmail.com

 <h2>$ Languages:</h2>